-P. Martinez, K. O'Connor [8], this paper investigates the risk assessment of chemical storage facilities using both HAZOP and ALOHA methodologies.
+Martinez and O'Connor [8] investigate the risk assessment of chemical storage facilities using both HAZOP and ALOHA methodologies.
 The authors conduct a comparative analysis of the two approaches, highlighting the strengths of each in identifying and mitigating risks.
-The study emphasizes the importance of considering environmental factors in modeling chemical spills to ensure adequate safety measures are in place.
+The study emphasizes the importance of considering environmental factors in modelling chemical spills to ensure adequate safety measures are in place.

-The study by S. Johnson and E. Williams [9] likely analyze various release scenarios, such as a chemical leak from a storage tank.
-They may have demonstrated how ALOHA can model factors like wind speed, temperature, and terrain to predict the dispersion pattern of the released material.
-For instance, they might present a case where a chlorine gas leak from a manufacturing facility is modeled, showing how far the gas could travel and the areas at risk, allowing emergency services to prepare effectively.
+Research by Johnson and Williams [9] analyzes various release scenarios, such as a chemical leak from a storage tank.
+They demonstrate how ALOHA can model factors like wind speed, temperature, and terrain to predict the dispersion pattern of the released material.
+For instance, they present a case where a chlorine gas leak from a manufacturing facility is modelled, showing how far the gas could travel and the areas at risk, allowing emergency services to prepare effectively.

-T. Lee and P. Kim [10] integrating HAZOP and ALOHA offers a fascinating approach to enhancing risk assessment in chemical industries.
-By combining the qualitative analysis of HAZOP with the quantitative modeling capabilities of ALOHA, the authors likely create a more robust framework for identifying and mitigating risks associated with hazardous materials.
-In their methodology, they may illustrate how HAZOP can first be used to identify potential hazards, such as equipment failures or operational deviations.
+By integrating HAZOP and ALOHA, Lee and Kim [10] offer a fascinating approach to enhancing risk assessment in chemical industries.
+Through the combination of the qualitative analysis of HAZOP with the quantitative modelling capabilities of ALOHA, the authors create a more robust framework for identifying and mitigating risks associated with hazardous materials.
+In their methodology, they illustrate how HAZOP can first be used to identify potential hazards, such as equipment failures or operational deviations.

-The 2020 case study by R. Patil and S. Gupta [11] on integrating HAZOP with Quantitative Risk Analysis (QRA) in the oil and gas industry is a significant contribution to safety management.
-By merging the qualitative insights from HAZOP with the numerical rigor of QRA, the authors create a more comprehensive risk assessment framework tailored for the complexities of offshore platforms.
+The 2020 case study by Patil and Gupta [11] on integrating HAZOP with quantitative risk analysis (QRA) in the oil and gas industry is a significant contribution to safety management.
+By merging the qualitative insights from HAZOP with the numerical rigor of QRA, the authors create a more comprehensive risk assessment framework tailored to the complexities of off-shore platforms.
 In their methodology, they begin with a detailed HAZOP study, identifying potential hazards such as equipment failures, human errors, or environmental impacts.
-For example, they might analyze the risk of a blowout during drilling operations, focusing on deviations like "uncontrolled pressure" or "inadequate equipment response."
+For example, they analyze the risk of a blowout during drilling operations, focusing on deviations like "uncontrolled pressure" or "inadequate equipment response."

-The 2021 study by M. Li and J. Wang [12] provides valuable insights into improving risk assessment methodologies.
+The 2021 study by Li and Wang [12] provides valuable insights into improving risk assessment methodologies.
 By leveraging the strengths of both qualitative and quantitative analyses, the authors present a more robust framework for understanding and mitigating risks in petrochemical processes.
-In this research, the authors likely begin with a HAZOP study to systematically identify potential hazards in a specific petrochemical process, such as the production of ethylene.
+In this research, the authors begin with a HAZOP study to systematically identify potential hazards in a specific petrochemical process, such as the production of ethylene.

-H. Yang, T. Chen [13] in their study seem to push the envelope in risk assessment by integrating multiple methodologies!
-By combining HAZOP, ALOHA, and Bow-Tie analysis, the authors create a multifaceted approach that not only identifies hazards but also visualizes their consequences and the necessary controls.
+In their study [13], Yang and Chen seem to push the envelope in risk assessment by integrating multiple methodologies.
+By combining HAZOP, ALOHA, and bow-tie analysis, the authors create a multifaceted approach that not only identifies hazards but also visualizes their consequences and the necessary controls.

-L. Foster, R. Patel [14] in their article explore how ALOHA can be utilized for emergency response planning by leveraging insights gained from HAZOP studies.
-The authors detail a methodology for integrating the two processes, emphasizing the role of predictive modeling in assessing the effectiveness of emergency response plans.
+In their paper [14], Foster and Patel explore how ALOHA can be utilized for emergency response planning by leveraging insights gained from HAZOP studies.
+The authors detail a methodology for integrating the two processes, emphasizing the role of predictive modelling in assessing the effectiveness of emergency response plans.
 The findings reveal that combining these approaches can significantly enhance readiness for hazardous material incidents.

-Finally, it results from the presented study that the application of the HAZOP method and the ALOHA software to the quantitative assessment of risks allows to analyze the probable risks resulting from an unwanted deviation, also determining the threat zones at the level of the system studied.
+Finally, it results from the presented study that the application of the HAZOP method and the ALOHA software to the quantitative assessment of risks allows for the analysis of probable risks resulting from an unwanted deviation, also determining the threat zones at the level of the system studied.